m0dusX/12_image_resize/README.rst

 --scale               new scale of image
 --output              output folder for converted file (without filename)

-**IMPORTANT**: 1) --scale argument cannot be used with --height or --width arguments
+**IMPORTANT**: 1) --scale argument cannot be specified together with --height or --width arguments

-**IMPORTANT**: 2) If --scale argument is not specified, either --height or --width argument is required
+**IMPORTANT**: 2) if --scale argument is not specified, either --height or --width argument is required

+**IMPORTANT**: 3) if --output argument is not specified, converted image will be created in folder containing input image

 Project Goals